emilwojcik93/server_monitor/README.md

 ## Introduction

-This script is used to control server power according to critical services status.
+This script is used to control server power according to status of critical services:
-Services which are checked by script:
 - qBittorrent Nox
 - SMB connections
 - SSH connections